cran/irtplay/README.md

 # irtplay

-The goal of `irtplay` is to examine the IRT model-data fit on item-level in different ways as well as provide useful functions related to unidimensional item response theory (IRT).
-In terms of assessing the IRT model-data fit, one of distinguished features of this package is that it gives not only item fit statistics (e.g., chi-square fit statistic (X2;
+The goal of `irtplay` is to calibrate online item parameters (i.e., pretest and operational items), estimate examinees abilities, and examine the IRT model-data fit on item-level in different ways as well as provide useful functions related to unidimensional item response theory (IRT).
+For the online calibration, Stocking’s Method A (Ban, Hanson, Wang, Yi, & Harris, 2001; stocking, 1988) is provided.
+More methods of online calibration (e.g., fixed item parameter calibration) will be included in the future updated version.
+For the ability estimation, several popular scoring methods (e.g., MLE, EAP, and MAP) are implemented.
+In terms of assessing the IRT model-data fit, one of distinguished features of this package is that it gives not only item fit statistics (e.g., chi-square fit statistic (X2; e.g., Bock, 1960;
-e.g., Bock, 1960; Yen, 1981), likelihood ratio chi-square fit statistic (G2; McKinley & Mills, 1985), infit and outfit statistics (Ames et al., 2015), and S-X2 (Orlando & Thissen, 2000, 2003)) but also graphical
-displays to look at residuals between between the observed data and model-based predictions (Hambleton, Swaminathan, & Rogers, 1991).
-More evaluation methods will be included in the future updated version.
-In addition to the evaluation of IRT model-data fit, there are several useful functions such as estimating proficiency parameters, calibrating item parameters given the fixed effects (aka. ability values), computing asymptotic variance-covariance matrices of item parameter estimates, importing item and/or ability parameters from popular IRT software, generating simulated data, computing the conditional distribution of observed scores using the Lord-Wingersky recursion formula, computing item and test information functions, computing item and test characteristic curve functions, and plotting item and test characteristic curves and item and test information functions.
+Yen, 1981), likelihood ratio chi-square fit statistic (G2; McKinley & Mills, 1985), infit and outfit statistics (Ames et al., 2015), and S-X2 (Orlando & Thissen, 2000, 2003)) but also graphical displays to look at residuals between between the observed data and model-based predictions (Hambleton, Swaminathan, & Rogers, 1991).
+In addition, there are many useful functions such as computing asymptotic variance-covariance matrices of item parameter estimates, importing item and/or ability parameters from popular IRT software, generating simulated data, computing the conditional distribution of observed scores using the Lord-Wingersky recursion formula, computing item and test information functions, computing item and test characteristic curve functions, and plotting item and test characteristic curves and item and test information functions.

 ## Installation